 ARECA AS A COMMERCIAL CROP IN THE UTTARA KANNADA DISTRICT

 Areca nut is the major commercial crop of the District cultivated over more than 10000 hectares and producing more than 12375 M.Tns., per year.
 It represents 14 percent of the state production.
 Areca is grown all over the District.
 The yield in Sirsi, Siddapur, Yellapur talukas are high due to climate and soil fertility conditions while at Honnavar, Kumta, Bhatkal are comparably less.

-Uttar Canada district, is famous for intercrops like Pepper, Cardmom, Banana, Coconut, Betelvine.
+Uttara kannada district is also famous for intercrops like Pepper, Cardamom, Banana, Coconut, Betel vine.
 In coastal area spices like Nutmeg and Clove is grown.
-Pepper, Cardmom, Banana are the traditional intercrops in the upper, ghat section.
-Betelvine, Banana, Coconut and Nutmeg are the traditional intercrops grown along with areca in the coastal region.
-After 1980, farmers of this Dist. gradually started showing some interest in growing cocoa.
-Loss on banana and pepper crop because of “Katteroga”(Diseases) attracted the cultivators as an alternative intercrops.
-Few farmers in Mundgod, Yellapur, and Sirsi started growing pineapple, ginger and turmeric after 1985.
+Pepper, Cardamom, Banana are the traditional intercrops in the upper ghat region.
+Betel vine, Banana, Coconut and Nutmeg are the traditional intercrops grown along with areca in the coastal region.
+After 1980, farmers of this District gradually started showing some interest in growing cocoa.
+Loss on banana and pepper crop because of “Katteroga”( Quick Wilt Disease) turned the cultivators in to searching for alternative intercrops.
+Few farmers in Mundgod, Yellapur and Sirsi started growing pineapple, ginger and turmeric after 1985.
 Vanilla created a craze in the mind of areca growers during 2002-06 and later market collapsed.
 Sirsi Supari has created a brand image in the mind of consumers.